I offer a range of mediation options proportionate to the size and complexity of your dispute.

 OPEN ENDED OR MULTIPLE DAYS MEDIATION

 For some disputes it is sensible to place no time limitation, or to plan for two or more mediation days.
 Typically these will be complex, high value or multi-party disputes, or involve issues of great delicacy.
 I am always happy to advise on how these are best arranged – for example over consecutive days or with a break in the middle.
-Frequently a pre-mediation conference (possibly by telephone or Skype) will be necessary to plan the process.
+Frequently a pre-mediation conference (possibly by telephone or video-conferencing) will be necessary to plan the process.

 8 HOUR TIME LIMITED MEDIATION